 Indigenous Studies Graduate Certificate

 The Indigenous Studies graduate certificate enhances the qualifications of students seeking careers in academic settings, government and other public service, and the private sector.
-You’ll gain knowledge essential to understand a broad range of historical, political, religious and social issues affecting Indigenous peoples.
-And, you’ll earn an additional credential while integrating knowledge of Indigenous issues into your own academic disciplines or professional training.
+The certificate provides students with essential knowledge to understand a broad range of historical, political, religious, and social issues affecting Indigenous peoples.
+Students earn an additional credential while integrating knowledge of Indigenous issues into their own academic disciplines or professional training.

 Enrollment in the certificate is open to students admitted to a degree-seeking KU graduate program and those not currently enrolled at KU.